 Short (32 words, 179 characters)

-Allison Epstein is a historical fiction author and marketing copywriter based in Chicago.
+Allison Epstein is a historical fiction author and professional editor based in Chicago.
 She is the author of A Tip for the Hangman and the forthcoming Let the Dead Bury the Dead.

 Medium, Formal, Third Person (69 words)

 Allison Epstein earned her M.F.A. in fiction from Northwestern University and a B.A. in creative writing and Renaissance literature from the University of Michigan.
-A Michigan native, she now lives in Chicago, where she works as a copywriter.
+A Michigan native, she now lives in Chicago, where she works as an editor.
 When not writing, she enjoys good theater, bad puns, and fancy jackets.
 She is the author of A Tip for the Hangman and the forthcoming Let the Dead Bury the Dead.